bmarano-ux/Prefinals-Website/README.md

 # Prefinals-Website
+AI-WEBSITE
-A website on GenAI FAQs &amp; Ethical Use of AI
+A website on GenAI FAQs &amp; Ethical Use of AI Languages used: HTML AND CSS run and view my take on ai

 This is the intro page where you can see the message and buttons that redirect it to the gen faq and analogy page